Today I’m sharing a super easy and no-fuss way to make your own garden markers.

-I created two types of labels for my garden: clothespin and popsicle /craft sticks:
+I created two types of labels for my garden: clothespins and popsicle /craft sticks:

 Popsicle/Craft Stick – this type works well for any variety to be started by seed or direct sown, especially if you have multiple varieties.
 You are limited to 13 or 14 characters on a 6-inch long stick.

 The process is super simple, and you probably do not even need to read the directions below, but you will need a few supplies.
-I recommend using the glue on your markers / labels because the label will not adhere when the markers get wet.
+I recommend using glue on your markers/labels because the label will not adhere when the markers get wet.